FelipeFMA/gtkcalc/README.md

 - Decimal point support
 - Clear button (C) to reset the calculator
 - Backspace button (⌫) to delete the last digit
-- Error handling for division by zero
+- Improved error handling for division by zero and invalid operations
+- Better visual feedback with button highlighting
+- Responsive UI with improved styling

 ## Requirements

 - GCC compiler
 - GTK3 development libraries
+- Math library (libm)

 ## Building the Application